exercism/elm/exercises/practice/allergies/.approaches/introduction.md

 This is the example solution, and is concise.

-However, the code does not embed the domain concept of using the bit positions in an `Int` to represent a list of `Allergy`.
+However, the code does not fully embrace the domain concept of using the bit positions in the allergy score to represent a list of `Allergy`.

 Also the compiler does not guarantee that the `allergies` list contains all the `Allergy` types.
-You can use the [type iterator pattern][type-iterator-pattern] or use the [no missing type constructor][elm-review-no-missing-type-constructor] rule in [Elm Review][elm-review] to fix this.
+You can use the [type iterator pattern][type-iterator-pattern] (more details at the end of this page) or use the [no missing type constructor][elm-review-no-missing-type-constructor] rule in [Elm Review][elm-review] to fix this.
 [Read more about this approach][bitwise-and-list].

 ## Approach: Bitwise and Dict